t-comp/COMS3520/README.md

-**overview**: this repo contains projects from COMS 3520 that involve developing user level programs and kernel mods for xv6-riscv which is an operating system that emulates unix and used for teaching purposes.
+**overview**: this repo contains projects from COMS 3520 that include the development of user level programs and kernel mods for xv6-riscv which is an operating system that emulates unix and used for teaching purposes.

 **projects:**